ppico20/PREMIERE_CS4_microfluidics/README.md

-# Modeling the Particle Size Distribution of AgNPs in Continuous-Flow Microchannels and Batch Reactors with PBM-CFD
+# Predicting the Particle Size Distribution of AgNPs using PBM-CFD Simulations (AgNPs_PSD)

 This project focuses on providing a numerical framework based on coupled PBM-CFD simulations to predict the spatio-temporal evolution of the particle size distribution (PSD) of silver nanoparticles (AgNPs) in both microchannels and well-mixed batch reactors.
+More information can be found in our publication in Chemical Engineering Journal:

+<ins>Pico, P.<ins>, Nathanael, K., Lavino, A.D., Kovalchuk, N.M., Simmons, M.J.H. and Matar, O.K.
+(2023).
+"Silver nanoparticles synthesis in microfluidic and well-mixed reactors: A combined experimental and PBM-CFD study".
+Chem.
+Eng.
+J., 474, p.145692.

 ## Table of Contents
 - [Installation](#installation)